Tomatillos, tortilla chips, salsa, and eggs! Looking for great tasting energy to start your day? This is the recipe for you.

 - Meanwhile, grill onion, turning occasionally, until charred and beginning to soften, 10–12 minutes; transfer to cutting board with charred tomatillos and jalapeños.

 - Finely chop tomatillos, chiles, and onion and transfer to a large skillet.
 Add lime juice and toss to combine; season salsa with salt and pepper.
-Set aside (keep in skillet).
+Set aside (keep in the skillet).

-- Heat 2 Tbsp. oil in another large skillet on camp stove over medium-high.
+- Heat 2 Tbsp. oil in another large skillet on the camp stove over medium-high.
 Crack eggs into skillet; season with salt and pepper.
-Cook, rotating skillet occasionally, until whites are golden brown and crisp at the edges and set around the yolk (which should still be runny), about 2 minutes.
+Cook, rotating skillet occasionally until whites are golden brown and crisp at the edges and set around the yolk (which should still be runny), about 2 minutes.

-- Serve chilaquiles in skillet topped with eggs, dollops of yogurt, ricotta salata, hot sauce, and cilantro.
+- Serve chilaquiles in a skillet topped with eggs, dollops of yogurt, ricotta salata, hot sauce, and cilantro.

 I can just taste the eggs running over the salsa and chips to get my energy up after a good nights sleep in the tent!
 Couple this with a great big cup of tea or coffee and I could stay in that spot for days.